Trilldog13/recruiter-screen-explained/README.md

-:star: # What to Expect on a First-Stage Screening Call
+:star: What to Expect on a First-Stage Screening Call?

 I get it.